aks-heev/stock-trade-analyzer/stock-trade-analyzer-backend/RENDER_DEPLOYMENT.md

 **Why?** Render may ignore `runtime.txt`.
 Setting `PYTHON_VERSION` environment variable forces Python 3.11, which has pre-built pandas wheels.

+**Optional - Health Check Path**:
+- If you want to use `/health` for health checks instead of `/`:
+  - Go to: Settings → Health Check Path
+  - Set to: `/health`
+  - This is optional - the root endpoint now accepts HEAD requests

 **Note**: The PORT environment variable is automatically set by Render (no need to add it manually).

 ### 4. Deploy